 Communicate your mission and vision frequently to team members.
 Post it around the office, talk about it at meetings, and incorporate it into everything you do.
 When team members know where you’re leading them, they’re less likely to drop off out of boredom, frustration, or lack of vision.

-Any kind of feedback you gather – whether it’s through Nailted’s surveys, weekly pulse or through in-person one-on-one meetings – should be considered for implementation.
+Any kind of feedback you gather – whether it’s through Nailted’s surveys, weekly pulse or through a 1:1 meeting – should be considered for implementation.

 If an employee is frustrated with a particular workflow, for example, look for ways to to improve its efficiency.
 Or, if there’s relational conflict that’s causing a decrease in morale and productivity, address the root source of that conflict in an appropriate way (which, depending on your company, may be the responsibility of the HR department).
 In any case, don’t just rely on feedback as a healthy part of company culture; take steps to make it actionable.